TuchisAnalyst/Crane-Recommendation-engine/README.md

 # Crane: Recommendation engine
-This project main aim was o identify bundling opportunities that result in an increase of market share while maintaining the target margin for the company.
+This project main aim was to identify bundling opportunities that result in an increase of market share while maintaining the target margin for the company.